KaidanIM/Kaidan/CONTRIBUTING.md

 ## Graphics

 The preferred format for graphics in Kaidan is *SVG*.
+If SVG is not applicable like for screenshots, the graphic should have the format *PNG*.

+### Optimization

-A new SVG must be [optimized](https://invent.kde.org/kde/kaidan/-/wikis/svg-optimization) before adding it to a commit.
+In any case, the new or modified graphic must be [optimized](https://invent.kde.org/kde/kaidan/-/wikis/optimizing-graphics) before adding it to a commit.